zarab33/mastery-quiz/README.md

 2. Then clone **your** fork to your computer.
 (Or clone it to Cloud9 if you're on Windows.)

-3. Make sure you use Ruby version `2.2.3`.
-To check your Ruby version, run the command below.
+3. Make sure you have ruby installed.
+To check your Ruby version, run the command below (Version 2.6 or higher should be fine).

 ```
 $ ruby -v
 ```

-4. If required, use [RVM](https://rvm.io/) to install version `2.2.3`.
+4. If required, use [RVM](https://rvm.io/) to install version `2.6.3`.

 5. Install bundler.
 To do this, run:

 ```
-$ gem install bundler -v 1.16.2
+$ gem install bundler
 ```

 6. Using `cd`, navigate to the `mastery-quizzes` repository you just made.